Trump disbands Kobach-led voter fraud commission after resistance from states

 Kansas state Rep. Keith Esau, an Olathe Republican who is running to succeed Kobach as secretary of state, defended the commission’s request for information and blamed the media for the furor over the commission’s work.

-The Associated Press and The Star’s Hunter Woodall contributed to this report
+The Associated Press and Anita Kumar of the McClatchy Washington Bureau contributed to this report.

 Bryan Lowry: 816-234-4077, @BryanLowry3